S$ 540 Find Cheap Flights from Southeast Asia to California

 • How many cities have direct flights to California?

 From Southeast Asia, there are direct flights to California from 3 cities.
-The city with the most direct flights is Singapore, with 76 direct flights each week.
+The city with the most direct flights is Manila, with 48 direct flights each week.

 • How many direct flights to California are there each day?